nordic-institute/X-Road-code-samples/COMPONENTS.md

 **Technology used**:
 Perl.

-**Component requirements**:
+**Extension requirements**:
 More information about the requirements: https://github.com/vrk-kpa/xroad-e2e-client#requirements

 ## X-Road End-to-End Monitoring Tool (XRdE2E)

-**Component type**:
+**Extension type**:
 Functional.

 **Description**:
-X-Road End-to-End Monitoring Tool (XRdE2E) is an end-to-end monitoring tool for X-Road security servers.
-Monitoring of the security servers is done using the listMethods meta service.
-If security server sends a valid response, it means that proxy and signer components are both working fine.
+X-Road End-to-End Monitoring Tool (XRdE2E) is an end-to-end monitoring tool for X-Road Security Servers.
+Monitoring of the Security Servers is done using the listMethods meta service.
+If Security Server sends a valid response, it means that proxy and signer components are both working fine.

 **Developer**:
 Petteri Kivimäki